dakofler/Compyute/README.md

 model = MyCustomModel()
 ```

-Defined models can be trained and updated using common optimizer algorithmes, such as SGD or Adam.
+Defined models can be trained and updated using common optimizer algorithms, such as SGD or Adam.
 Models can also be saved and loaded later on.

 ```python
 from compyute.nn.trainer import Trainer